ropensci/vcr/README.md

 [![cran version](https://www.r-pkg.org/badges/version/vcr)](https://cran.r-project.org/package=vcr)

-`vcr` helps you stub and replay your HTTP requests.
-The main use case is for unit tests for R packages.
+Record HTTP requests and responses on disk and replay them for the unit tests of your R package to make them independent from any connection, faster, and more complete.
 An R port of the Ruby gem [vcr](https://github.com/vcr/vcr)

 ## Docs